-The German Contergan Foundation estimates that around 10,000 children worldwide were born3 with deformities that could be attributed to Thalidomide (This is how Thalidomide works).
+The German Contergan Foundation estimates that around 10,000 children worldwide were born3 with deformities that could be attributed to Thalidomide.
 About half of them died at or shortly after birth.
 The deformities of the Thalidomide babies included shortened arms and legs, underdeveloped outer ears, and others.

 Through our exchanges with Thalidomide-affected people, we have learned that the possibility of living a self-determined life is especially important to them.
 That is as true now as it was then.
 For this reason, when they were children, many of them rejected the prostheses that were common at that time because they found them limiting.

 Today, the Thalidomide-affected people are in their late fifties to early sixties.
 As they grew older, their physical limitations cause them greater difficulties.To enable people affected by Thalidomide to continue to manage their lives actively, our Grünenthal Foundation offers support in financing modifications to living areas and transportation.
 Affected individuals receive life-long financial support through the federal Contergan Foundation.